Eclipso: DC Rebirth

-In the DC Rebirth event Justice League vs. Suicide Squad, Maxwell Lord and the Suicide Squad steal the Heart of Darkness, allowing Eclipso to expand his powers worldwide.
-Eclipso possesses Lord before Killer Frost uses her powers to create a prism, trapping him in the Black Diamond.

-In The New Golden Age, Eclipso is revealed to be possessing Wildcat.
-He battles the Justice Society before Legionnaire defeats him and traps him in the Black Diamond.
+In the storyline Justice League vs. Suicide Squad, Maxwell Lord has Lobo, Johnny Sorrow, Emerald Empress, Rustam, and Doctor Polaris—the original members of the Suicide Squad—to steal the Heart of Darkness from Amanda Waller's base.
+Using the Heart of Darkness, Lord 'succeeds' in bringing 'peace' across America, but it quickly degenerates into mass hysteria as the crystal corrupts those around him.
+Waller is able to snap Lord back to his senses and he realizes that the Heart of Darkness is manipulating his power to sow rioting and chaos.
+Before Waller can help Lord remove the Heart of Darkness, it infects Lord and turns him into a host for Eclipso, leaving only Batman and the Suicide Squad to stand against his Justice League.
+Eclipso is able to take over most of the Squad by drawing on their darker desires, but Batman and Lobo hold them off long enough for Killer Frost to use her powers to create a prism, perfectly modulated to reflect Superman's heat vision at a frequency that drives Eclipso back.

 Powers and abilities

-Eclipso is a formidable and powerful spiritual entity, representing the primordial embodiment of God's Wrath.
+Eclipso is a formidable and powerful spiritual entity, representing the primordial embodiment of God's wrath.
 Possessing extraordinary abilities, Eclipso's powers are diverse and impressive.
-Fueled by rage, Eclipso exhibits attributes such as invulnerability and immortality.
+Eclipso exhibits attributes such as invulnerability and immortality.
 Eclipso's vast magical powers enable the performance of godlike feats.
 These include manipulating the weather and seas, causing natural disasters like floods and thunderstorms.
 Eclipso can also alter their size, growing to giant proportions, has the ability to emit deadly rays of dark light from his left eye and a powerful burst of paralyzing black light from his right eye by looking through a shard of the Heart of Darkness gem.
 Furthermore, Eclipso has demonstrated the ability to absorb the powers of the Spectre and project potent energy from their hands, capable of stunning or even killing adversaries.
 Having once served God, Eclipso possesses the ability to communicate in the angelic language, which encompasses elements of harmony, discordance, vibration, and telepathy.
 This linguistic skill enhances Eclipso's command over their powers and facilitates communication on a divine level.
-Eclipso carries with him a seemingly unbreakable mystical sword and is a considerable swordsman.
+Eclipso carries a seemingly unbreakable mystical sword and is a considerable swordsman.

 Originally, Eclipso's abilities in possession were derived from contact with the Heart of Darkness.
 In later iterations, Eclipso's possession capabilities have become even more potent.
 After overtaking Maxwell Lord, his ability to possess and corrupt individuals was significantly amplified.
 Unlike before, Eclipso no longer requires physical contact with the gem to influence others.
 He can remotely possess multiple hosts, as long as he can first corrupt them.
 Moreover, his influence tends to amplify the darker tendencies within those under his control.
 The individuals he possesses undergo a visible transformation, adopting a more monstrous physical appearance.